Pwntus/mic-sdk-js/README.md

 const api = new MIC

-// Init by providing the host name used api.init('startiot.mic.telenorconnexion.com') .then((manifest, credentials) => {
+// Init by providing the host name for your app api.init('startiot.mic.telenorconnexion.com') .then((manifest, credentials) => {